Naturaily/Naturaily-netlify/_posts/2021-02-10-what-is-jamstack.md

 As you know, every single website has some content.
 There is nothing to present to the customers if the box is empty.
 Pictures can be a good example of it.
 But the content is not enough, of course.
 If you want your customers to see any site on their desktops, there needs to be a presentation layer as well.

 To make it all happen, we need the software layer.
 That’s the magic that retrieves your content from the database, wears on it pretty HTML “clothes” and returns it all to the browser.
 It means that every single page is regenerated each time the servers receives a request for the URL.
 In simple words: every time when your customer wants to see something on your website, the client needs to “ask” the server for the information and wait to get them.
-It’s like you needed to ask your wife (or husband) where the sugar is, when you want your coffee.
+It’s like you needed to ask your wife (or husband) where the sugar is when you want your coffee.
 Not really efficient, isn’t it?

 It’s because until now, all these elements were attached to each other.
 Frontend (what your visitors see in their browsers) was glued to the backend (the database and software layer).